Slow Cooker Georgia Pot Roast

 This post may contain affiliate links.
 Please read our disclosure policy.

-You may also like my slow cooker 3 packet pot roast, or slow cooker Amish pot roast!
+You may also like my slow cooker 3 packet pot roast, or Amish pot roast!
 We can not get enough pot roast recipes in our house.

 Tongs grabbing some slow cooker georgia pot roast.